House progressives poised to sink Biden’s infrastructure bill with help of Republicans

 She told reporters that her top priority is retaining funding for an expansion of childcare assistance.

-Mr. Scalise, the minority whip, excoriated Democrats for previously turning away a Republican plan for a $450 billion hard infrastructure bill and tying up the bipartisan bill with a far-left social welfare wishlist.
+Mr. Scalise, the minority whip, excoriated Democrats for previously turning away a Republican plan for a $450 billion hard infrastructure bill and tying up the bipartisan bill with a far-left social welfare wish list.

 “Both Republicans and Democrats had thought they had an agreement with President Biden and within an hour Speaker Pelosi and [Senate Majority Leader] Chuck Schumer went and demanded that President Biden link the two bills — infrastructure with taxes and spending,” Mr. Scalise said.

-On top of it all, Congress’ Democratic leaders are trying to pass a stop-gap funding measure before the government shuts down at midnight Thursday.
+On top of it all, Congress’ Democratic leaders are trying to pass a stopgap funding measure before the government shuts down at midnight Thursday.
 Senate Republicans blocked a short-term government funding measure Monday because it included a suspended the debt ceiling, which they say Democrats should lift themselves if they are passing massive spending in party-line votes.

 Mrs. Pelosi, who moved the infrastructure vote from Monday to Thursday, may need to do so again if she still can’t line up the votes.